iTwin/itwinjs-core/docs/bis/fundamentals/physical-perspective/physical-materials.md

 ## Physical Materials in Types and Elements

 In BIS, the physical material of a physical object is primarily captured by its physical type.
-To that effect, the `bis:PhysicalType` offers a `PhysicalMaterial` navigation property that can be used to refer to the applicable concrete instance of `bis:PhysicalMaterial`.
+The `bis:PhysicalType` offers a `PhysicalMaterial` navigation property that can be used to refer to the applicable concrete instance of `bis:PhysicalMaterial`.
 That way, any `bis:PhysicalElement` referencing a given `bis:PhysicalType` shares the same instance of `bis:PhysicalMaterial`.

 For cases in which a particular instance of `bis:PhysicalElement` is made of a different physical material than the one referenced by its `bis:PhysicalType`, the `bis:PhysicalElement` instance can override it via its own `PhysicalMaterial` navigation property.